limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ![screenshot-6](/assets/images/posts/derpnstink-walkthrough/screenshot-6.png)

-This is in fact also the answer to privilege escalation unbeknownst to poor Mr. Derp and Uncle Stinky!
+Unbeknownst to poor Mr. Derp and Uncle Stinky, this is in fact the answer to privilege escalation.

 ### Privilege Escalation

-Assuming that `mrderp ALL=(ALL) /home/mrderp/binaries/derpy*` is in `/etc/sudoers`, we can do the following to gain `root` privileges.
+Assuming that `mrderp ALL=(ALL) /home/mrderp/binaries/derpy*` is in `/etc/sudoers`, we can take the following actions to gain `root` privileges.

 ```
 $ mkdir -p /home/mrderp/binaries